mica-development/mica-tutorials/README.md

 3. **Set breakpoints:**

    Click in the left margin (gutter) next to line numbers where you want to pause execution.
 Red dots will appear indicating breakpoints.
-For example, set a breakpoint on the line with the `println` statement.
+For example, set a breakpoint on the line with the `writeln` statement.

 4. **Start debugging (F7):**